MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 When I run `srun` it hangs forever - why?

-If you are already on a node `srun` will hang forever - make sure you are on login00.broadinstitute.org.
+`srun` will hang forever if you are already in a node - make sure you are on login00.broadinstitute.org.

 Alternatively, the node may be busy.
 Try requesting requesting fewer resources or monitoring usage with TODO